Talkamatic/dialogue-domain-descriptions/docs/dialog-domain-description-definition/service_interface/children/target.md

 ### <http>

 Points the parent element to a function of an http_service served on a Flask instance.
-The DDD sends a request to the http_service, performs the function in it and returns a response. <!--LINK to API docs-->
+The DDD sends a request to the http_service, performs the function in it and returns a response.

 ### <frontend>